asyntai/ai-chatbot-for-grav-plugin/README.md

   `{{ asyntai_widget()|raw }}`

 Installation:
-- Copy the `asyntai` folder into your Grav installation at `user/plugins/asyntai`.
+- Copy the `asyntai-ai-chatbot` folder into your Grav installation at `user/plugins/asyntai-ai-chatbot`.
 - Clear Grav cache if needed.

 Support: